Higher Josephson harmonics in a tunable double-junction transmon qubit

 where $E_C^q = e^2/[2(C + C_{J1}C_{J2}/(C_{J1}+C_{J2}))]$ is the charging energy of the qubit mode.
-Applying the transmon approximation ($E_{J\Sigma}/E_C^q \gg 1$) and expanding $U^\textrm{red.}_{\jj}(\phi_q)$ to fourth order yields $hf_{01} \approx \sqrt{8E_C^q E_J^\mathrm{eff}} - h\alpha$, with $E_J^\mathrm{eff}=E_{J1}E_{J2}/(E_{J1}+E_{J2})$, and an anharmonicity
+Applying the transmon approximation ($E^\textrm{eff}_{J}/E_C^q \gg 1$) and expanding $U^\textrm{red.}_{\jj}(\phi_q)$ to fourth order yields $hf_{01} \approx \sqrt{8E_C^q E_J^\mathrm{eff}} - h\alpha$, with $E_J^\mathrm{eff}=E_{J1}E_{J2}/(E_{J1}+E_{J2})$, and an anharmonicity

 result previously demonstrated from studying anharmonicity in gatemons~\cite{anharmonicity_paper}.
-Figure~\ref{fig_spec}b shows Eq.~\eqref{eq_anh} (teal dashed line) evaluated using the parameters extracted from the two-mode fit.
+Figure~\ref{fig_spec}b shows Eq.~\eqref{eq_anh} (teal dashed line) evaluated using parameters extracted from the two-mode fit.
 The remaining discrepancy between Eq.~\eqref{eq_anh} and the measured anharmonicity arises from the limitations of the transmon approximation and from the internal mode, which renormalizes the qubit spectrum.

-We now investigate the presence of higher harmonics in the tunable double–junction transmon.
-In the two-mode model (Eq.~\eqref{eq: full_ham}), each junction is described by a sinusoidal potential; thus, the higher harmonics in the reduced model (Eq.~\eqref{eq:effective_ham}) emerge from the single-mode picture, analogous to the effective linear inductance of junction-array superinductors~\cite{Manucharyan2009,DiPaolo2021}.
-However, the reduced model does not reproduce the measured spectra with sufficient accuracy and therefore cannot be used to reliably extract harmonic content (see Supplementary Material~\cite{SM}, Fig.~\ref{fig_supp_full_fit}).
-To assess higher harmonics of the qubit mode $\phi_q$, we therefore derive an approximate single-mode model that incorporates the leading-order effect of the internal mode.
+We now investigate the presence of higher harmonics in the tunable double-junction transmon.
+In the two-mode model (Eq.~\eqref{eq: full_ham}), each junction is described by a sinusoidal potential; thus, higher harmonic content of the qubit mode $\phi_q$ is not well-defined.
+It emerges only after eliminating the internal degree of freedom and projecting onto an effective single-mode picture, analogous to the emergence of an effective linear inductance in junction-array superinductors~\cite{Manucharyan2009,DiPaolo2021}.
+The reduced model (Eq.~\eqref{eq:effective_ham}) captures this emergence qualitatively, but does not accurately reproduce the measured spectra (see Supplementary Material~\cite{SM}).
+To reliably assess the higher harmonic content, we therefore derive an approximate single-mode model that incorporates the leading-order effect of the internal mode.